dapr/docs/daprdocs/content/en/reference/cli/dapr-init.md

 dapr init -k
 ```

-Using the `--dev` flag will initialize dapr in dev mode which includes Zipkin and Redis.
+Using the `--dev` flag initializes Dapr in dev mode, which includes Zipkin and Redis.
 ```bash
 dapr init -k --dev
 ```